-Speechy firmly believes all wedding speeches should be funny.
-Yes they can be sentimental and sweet but they’ve got to be funny too.
+All wedding speeches should be funny.
+They can be sentimental and heartfelt but they’ve got to be funny too.

 Of course, writing a funny speech isn’t about Googling gags (bet you’ve already seen some stinkers).
-It’s actually about looking inwards rather than out there.
-It’s about looking at the characters at the Top Table and playing with the personalities of the newlyweds.
+It’s actually about looking at the characters sitting at the Top Table and having a laugh with their unique ‘qualities’.

-If that sounds a bit like hard work, don’t worry, we have the Cheat’s Guide to Crafting Comedy below.
-Be warned though, it may result in the grans weeing their knickers.
+If that sounds a bit like hard work, here’s our Cheat’s Guide to Crafting Comedy.

 First Things First - Recognising a joke

 The definition of a joke is ‘a thing that someone says to cause amusement or laughter.’
 This means your jokes shouldn’t make your guests groan.